m-byte918/BotW-Memory-Notes/POINTERS.md

 |[43CBAD5C] + 0x10|Quantity of item in 1st Slot|See Below
 |[43CBAD5C] + 0x24|Name of item in 1st Slot    |See Below

-Subtract 0x220 from the current pointer's offset to get the offset for the next slot's pointer.
+Subtract 0x220 from the previous slot's offset to get the offset for the next slot's pointer.

 **Example, finding the pointers for the 2nd slot:**